 Using PWM to control the signal amplitude made it possible to control the attack of each note.
 I was able to use this control to overdrive the electromagnets for a few milliseconds (they would eventually melt if this voltage was sustained) to create a much faster attack than would otherwise have been possible.

 The magnetic field frequency needed to exactly match the resonant frequency of each string, and it proved too difficult to do this using just the tuning pegs built into the instrument.
-To perform the fine tuning, I wrote software that uses a nearby computer and a microphone to measure the actual resonant frequency of a string and adjusts the magnetic field frequency to match.
+To perform the fine tuning, I wrote software that uses a nearby computer and a microphone to measure the actual resonant frequency of a string and adjust the magnetic field frequency to match.

 Lastly, I wrote a Rust program to connect the Linux ALSA software MIDI sequencer to a TTY (e.g. RS232 or UART).
 This was used to play songs from a computer, as shown in the video below.

 In this video, the instrument is tuned to F major, and is not able to play every note of the song or exactly reproduce the original dynamics, but I think it sounds cool anyway, even if it is somewhat different from the original.

 If I were to do this project over, I would create an instrument with 12 electromagnetically driven strings, which would allow it to play a full chromatic scale.
 I would probably use worm gear tuners instead of tuning pegs to allow much more precise and easy tuning.
 I would also eliminate the tailpiece.
 We went through a lot of trouble trying to find materials to attach the tailpiece that would not break or stretch.
 It was difficult to tune one string without others going out of tune because the tailpiece shifted.